1. Sasha and the Intimacy of the Teat

 4. Sasha Sees Ice Cream as the Catalyst for Things Most Foul

 Predictably, they demanded the day's receipts.
-Everything became very quiet then, especially since Sasha and John were the only customers at the time, quiet enough that fear overwhelmed the gentle dairy ambience in the form of the young clerk's urine sizzling down onto the floor and her skin turning the shade of soy vanilla custard.
+Everything became very quiet then, especially since Sasha and John were the only customers at the time, quiet enough for fear to overwhelm the gentle dairy ambience in the form of the young clerk's urine sizzling down onto the floor and her skin to turn the shade of soy vanilla custard.